 CBD aids in the treatment of mental health conditions such as depression and anxiety because of its psychotropic effects, but does not have similar intoxicating features of THC.

 Both THC and CBD are elements of a chemical class called cannabinoids.
 Cannabinoids are plants oils, and cannabis is loaded with more than 100 versions of them.
+THC might show up in your standard 5 panel drug test but CBD does not show up.

 It should be noted that hemp is almost devoid of THC, a chemical in weed that causes a high.
 Legally, hemp should not contain more than 0.3% THC to be considered hemp.